 A New Neck for the New Martin

-The SC-13E ships with Custom Light gauge strings that have a .11 treble e string, making this new Martin respond and perform very much like an electric guitar.
-But that is not a bad thing.
-It provides a relaxed playing experience that is fun and rewarding, with full-step Jimi Hendrix bends and waggling Yngwie Malmsteen vibrato that simply cannot be accomplished with heavier gauges.
+To make the most of these technological breakthroughs, the SC-13E comes with Custom Light gauge strings that feature a .11 treble e string, allowing this new Martin acoustic guitar to respond and perform very much like an electric guitar indeed.
+The default setup provides a relaxed playing experience that is fun and rewarding, with full-step Jimi Hendrix bends and waggling Nita Strauss vibrato.

-This modern marvel of a neck must be experienced to fully appreciate its virtues.
-And yet, for all its ground-breaking specifications, this futuristic cutaway acoustic-electric guitar has an important feature found on the best vintage Martins from the pre-war era – the thumb’s side of the neck is shaped differently than the side used by the fingers.
+Light or medium gauge strings can be used by those who prefer the action and dynamics of their traditional acoustic guitars, while still reaping the ergonomic advantages exclusive to the S size and its new neck.
+That remarkable neck must be experienced to fully grasp its virtues, both the futuristic ones and those rooted in Martin’s venerable heritage.
+For all its ground-breaking specifications, this unconventional hybrid cutaway acoustic-electric guitar has an important feature found on the best vintage Martins from the pre-war era.
+The side of the neck held by the thumb is shaped differently than the side manipulated by the fingers.

 A New Profile for the New Neck

-I expect many players encountering the SC-13E in a guitar shop may not even notice the subtle way its neck adjusts to their playing.
+Guitarists encountering the SC-13E in a shop may not even notice the subtle way its neck adjusts to their playing.
 But that is the point; the neck shouldn’t be noticed.
 And in this case, the neck is so kind to the fretting hand that the guitar practically plays itself.

-The depth of the solid ebony fingerboard is identical to that found on the Authentic Series instruments.
-In combination with the shallow profile behind the fretboard, the neck transmits physical energy so well it feels alive and humming with living music.
-It also has the High-Performance Taper of most contemporary Martins.
-So, it begins with a roomy 1-3/4” width at the nut and measures a slender 2-1/8” at the 12th fret, a scant 3/8” that enhances the sleek electric guitar feeling.
+The solid ebony fingerboard has a depth identical to those on the Authentic Series instruments, while also having the High-Performance Taper of most contemporary Martins.
+So, it begins with a roomy 1-3/4” width at the nut and measures a slender 2-1/8” across the 12th fret, a scant 3/8” difference that enhances the sleek electric guitar feeling.

-Speaking of solid ebony, the sloped belly bridge is another new element.
-Both low and smooth, it is free from the usual interior edges that can dig into the hand when it’s resting on the bridge or palm-muting the strings.
+Speaking of solid ebony, the sloped belly bridge is another improvement.
+Both low and smooth, it is free from the usual interior edges that dig into the hand when it’s resting on the bridge or palm-muting the strings.

 The acoustic voice of this guitar is not as robust as traditional Martins.
 It’s not as meaty in the bottom end, and the unwound trebles do not take to heavy-handed picking as much as I would like.
 However, I could say as much for any acoustic guitar on the market being offered in the price range of Martin’s Road Series.
 Any such criticism is made in comparison to high-end Martins from the Authentic, Modern Deluxe, and Standard Series.